yo-ru/gulag-web/README.md

 nano config.py

 # Run gulag-web.
-python3.9 main.py # will run in debug mode for development only!
+python3.9 main.py # Run directly access debug features for development!
 (Port 5000)
 hypercorn main.py # Please run gulag-web with hypercorn when in production!
-It will improve performance drastically by disabling all of the debug features a developer would need!
+                  # It will improve performance drastically by disabling all
+                  # of the debug features a developer would need!
 (Port 8000)

 # Have fun!
 # - gulag Team